skip to Main Content

 # Export report to CSV file

-• Line 2: Edit the CSV file path if you want.
+• Line 23: Edit the CSV file path if you want

 Run export distribution groups PowerShell script

-Change the path to the scripts folder.
-Run the PowerShell script to export all distribution groups and members to CSV file.
+Run Exchange Management Shell as administrator and run the PowerShell script to export all distribution groups and members to CSV file.

 Result distribution group export CSV file